mmccorry-p4/general-dev-docs/amazon-ec2/ec2_setup_remote_access.md

 ```

-##Acessing the remote desktop from ubuntu or windows
+## Acessing the remote desktop from ubuntu or windows

-See https://datawookie.netlify.com/blog/2017/08/remote-desktop-on-an-ubuntu-ec2-instance/ for how to use vinagre to remote desktop (vnc) into the machine
+See https://datawookie.netlify.com/blog/2017/08/remote-desktop-on-an-ubuntu-ec2-instance/ for how to use vinagre to remote desktop (vnc) into the machine.
+(Don't run this from within a virtual machine as it runs into problems often.)

+From Windows, simply use Remote Desktop (my preferred method if you guest OS is not Unix/Linux/Mac) and not a VNC client.

 ## If there are issues connecting to the server, you may need to run the following command on the host:
 ```